 “Voyageur” Asks For Info on The Misehkow

 www.myccr.com forum contributor Voyageur- Phil Cotton’s handle at that site – makes what must have been one of his first-ever posts with a question on the Misehkow.
 Fellow posters provide all sorts of interesting comments and suggestions.
 Worth reading even though it goes back to 2003!
 Check the thread out here.

-As mentioned above, the Chuck Ryan posts on the trip he and Dave Phillips did back in 2009 were the inspiration for our route.
-We ran off a copy of of the day-by-day descriptions and were able to finish most days thankful that we did not have the same high-water, bad-weather conditions they did.
+As mentioned above, the Chuck Ryan posts on the trip he and Dave Phillips did in 2009 inspired our route.
+We ran off a copy of the day-by-day descriptions and found that on most days we did not have the same high-water, bad-weather conditions they had.
 You can find the posts here.

-The Canoeing Ontario’s Rivers book I mentioned at the beginning is worth looking for.
-The writers provide excellent natural history background and outline a three-week canoe trip that would take you from the CN tracks near Collins all the way to Fort Hope via the Misehkow.
+The Canoeing Ontario’s Rivers book is worth looking for.
+The writers provide excellent natural history background and outline a three-week canoe trip that would take you from the CN tracks near Collins to Fort Hope via the Misehkow.
 Toronto residents with a public library card can click here to place a hold on one of the two copies in the system.
 The book is also available on the Internet Archive website.
 Finally, you can access a pdf file of the chapter here.

 So Where Are the Pictographs?

-Given the scarcity of good campsites on the Misehkow River, what follows is our recommendation for a one-week sequence of campsites that will break your days into easy-to-manage chunks and avoid a day like our 41 km one to Iron Falls from Rockcliff Lake.
-If you’re into fishing you should have no problem filling out a week on the Misehkow.
+Given the scarcity of good campsites on the Misehkow River, we recommend a one-week sequence of campsites that will break your days into easy-to-manage chunks and avoid a day like our 41 km one to Iron Falls from Rockcliff Lake.
+If you’re into fishing, you should have no problem filling out a week on the Misehkow.